 What Is A Lightning Bolt, How Does It Occur, And What Are The Effects Of Lightning?

-Most of us have experienced a lightning strike during a thunderstorm at some point.
-But what exactly is a lightning bolt, how does it occur, and what are its effects?
+Most of us have experienced a lightning strike during a thunderstorm at some point in our lives.
+But what exactly is a lightning bolt or strike, how does it occur, and what are its effects?

 Even if you never personally experienced a lightning storm before, you would have seen it on television, online, or even in the movies.
 This is one of nature's most spectacular and potentially deadly displays.